TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 The FrameData sent to AIs will have a delay of 15 frames, but AudioData and ScreenData have no delay.
 Please keep in mind that although FrameData and ScreenData are accessible during AI training phase, in the competition, only **AudioData** is provided to all the participating AIs.

 Your AI will be made publicly available and by submitting you will have agreed to this.

+__Memory Limit__
+- You are allowed to utilize a maximum of 64GB RAM and 32GB VRAM.
+If your AI exceeds this limit, it will be disqualified and you will need to submit a new controller.

+__Multi-threading__
+- You are allowed to utilize multi-threading up to 16 threads (CPU) and employ any GPU computation library.

+__File I/O__
+- Attempts to read or write files in any other directory than your AI's will lead to disqualification.
+Any file written may not exceed 64GB.

+__The "Small Print"__
+- We, the organizers of this competition, will do our utmost to ensure the competition is running smoothly and fairly.
+All our decisions are final.
+- We expect participants to uphold the spirit of the competition.
+Any attempts to cheat will lead to immediate disqualification without appeal.
+Attempts to cheat include:
+- trying to disturbing opponent's controller
+- trying to circumvent the competition's security framework
+- memory scanning
+- trying to corrupt the file system
+- trying to disrupt the ongoing competition in any way
+- intentionally loosing games or creating specific game states on purpose
+- We reserve the right to alter these rules at any time without notice.
+If you have any questions or suggestions or encounter any problems, please email us and we will try to address the issue as quickly as possible.
+We have made every effort to comply with copyright law.
+If you should have copyright concerns, please contact us.

+The above rules are based on the Ms Pac-Man vs Ghosts League 2012 Competition.

 ### Evaluation:
 ---